STATES DISTRICT COURT FOR THE

 IT IS FURTHER ORDERED that:

-B. Records that reflect, for every consumer complaint or refund request received from any consumer to whom any of the above-referenced business(es) has sold, invoiced or sent any goods or services, or from whom the above-referenced business(es) accepted money, whether received directly or indirectly or through any third party:
+B. Records that reflect, for every consumer complaint or refund request received from any consumer to whom such defendant has sold, billed, or sent any goods or services, or from whom such defendant accepted money for such goods or services, whether received directly or indirectly or through any third party:

 1. the consumer's name, address, telephone number and the dollar amount paid by the consumer;